 Every small business owner knows that the best way to understand customers is to get into their minds.
 But how will you get into your customer’s minds?

 Customers are an integral part of every successful business.
 You wouldn’t just mess with them.
-This is why it’s very important to get into their mind and offer what they need.
+This is why it’s very important for businesses to keep customers happy for word-of-mouth marketing and brand reputation.

 And this will subsequently help prevent you from wasting too much of your efforts unnecessarily trying to convince your customers.

 Every startup owner should always put themselves in their customer’s shoes.
 This is how you will probably be able to get answers to such questions as “why do customers buy from you?”
 You will also be able to understand the rationale for making a purchasing decision, prepare your business to satisfy those needs discovered.

 There is no rocket science about it; the more customers your business attracts, the more sales you will make and the more revenue you will generate.